 - Also the fumbling attempt of him trying to persuade his daughter not to marry her fiance.
 Yes Warren, you are right, but you don't have to be such of an ass.

 - Kitsch Collection: Warren Schmidt's wife, Helen, collects little Hummel figurines, to Warren's displeasure.
 Later in the film Warren visits a museum full of them and has to admit they aren't all so bad.
 Warren and Helen are both in their late 60s, and Helen is depicted as grandmotherly, though technically not a grandmother.
+He ritualistically puts them in a circle atop the Winnebago as he has his one last goodbye to her, in a starry night.
+He then leaves them atop the Winnebago as he drives off, scattering them forever.

 - Large Ham: Totally averted by Nicholson.
 Even his grand speech during the wedding scene was low-key.